plisko/cleaning-data/CodeBook.md

-The actual data that are downloaded from the script are available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The original CodeBook from the project is available in the zip file above.
+The actual data that are downloaded from the script are available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The original CodeBook from the project is available in the zip file above (as README.txt).

 Since the original application is a machine-learning application, the data is split in:
 * training set - input features